dobsonddev/dobsonddev-portfolio-api/README.md

 This project contains a Go-based API designed to serve as a backend for `https://www.dobsond.dev`, my personal portfolio website.
 The infrastructure is fully defined and managed as code (IaC) using Terraform, and it is deployed on Amazon Web Services (AWS) using a modern, containerized architecture with ECS Fargate.

+**Note to anyone who is interested in using this project:** Given how it is built, it is very easy to clone then make this project your own!
+Once you swap out some config values to point to your own AWS account, it will automatically spin up and manage a fairly lightweight, cheap AWS infrastructure which can easily run/deploy a api/backend server.

 The infrastructure is built to be , secure, and maintainable, with automated TLS/SSL certificate management and a clear, future path for autoamated continuous deployment.

-Development Roadmap:
-- [x] Create base AWS infra + deployment, which will deploy api server upon manual ECR image pushes
-- [ ] Build and deploy Go api server for dobsond.dev, which will contain the API endpoints for Momo chatbot feature
-- [ ] Update frontend to hit and handle API calls to these new, separate api endpoints (instead of using Next.js internal API ecosystem)
-- [ ] Hook up AWS Code+ to this repo's `main` branch, so that each push to main triggers a fresh Build + Deploy.
-(Aka automate CI/CD instead of manual image pushes)
-- [ ] Find something else interesting to learn through this project - whether it be for Go or Terraform/IaC!

 ## Technology Stack